mullangiv/DataflowPipeline/Final Project/README.md

 Project
 ├── README.md

 ├── Config file

-├── Data: Scripts to scrape the data and api to get stock data │ └── Newsarticle.py
+├── Data: Scripts to scrape the data and api to get stock data

+│ └── Newsarticle.py

 │ └── Twitter.py

 │ └── sample_news_data.csv

 │ └── sample_twitter_data.csv

 ├── requirements.txt: dependencies

 ├── Fakenews

 │ └── Fakenews.py

 ├── webapp: code for Streamlit and fastapi

 │ └── streamlitapp.py

 │ └── fastapiapp.py

 │ └── License

 ├── Readme.MD

 ## Getting Started
 Git Clone this repo.

-Create an AWS Account and Make an IAM User with Admin acces Make Lambdas using Lambda and Fast API Folder with Script | GUI | CLI Make Dyanmo DB using Script | CLI | GUI
+Create an AWS Account and Make an IAM User with Admin acces

+Make Lambdas using Lambda and Fast API Folder with Script | GUI | CLI

+Make Dyanmo DB using Script | CLI | GUI

 Make S3 using Script | CLI | GUI

 Create API Gateways for your Apis

+Create account with Streamlit to publish app (note: you can even use Heroku or EC2 to publish Streamlit App)

+Create your github repository (Public)

 ## Prerequisites
 Python3.5+